 Wisdom Tree, the publisher which has reputed books like ‘Applied Diplomacy‘ and ‘India and the World‘ under its name joined hands with clearias.com for an essay writing contest for civil services aspirants.
 What participants had to do was to write an essay on the topic “Harnessing the true potential of the Indian diaspora” and send the entries to [email protected].
 The last date for entries was July 10, 2015.

-Below are the winning entries selected by the expert panel and publishers.
-There were a few other close entries, but the panel restricted the prizes to 2 numbers to the keep quality standards.
+Below is winning entry selected by the expert panel and publishers.
+There were a few other close entries, but the panel restricted the number of prize to the keep quality standards.
 Those aspirants who missed prizes this time will get opportunities to polish their writing when the next round of contest opens.

 – By Divyanshu Pandey, Age 20